How Do I Hire Employees for My Estonian Company?

 In this case, even if you sign a work contract with them, these professionals will issue invoices regularly for their work, which means that you will not pay them a salary, but an invoice for their services.

 Your company will declare these invoices as expenses, so as this money is reinvested in the company, it will be tax-free.
-Another advantage is that these people will be contributing to their social security and pension as professionals in their countries.
+Another advantage is that these people will contribute to their social security and pension as professionals in their countries.

 Employees